DXHeroes/knowledge-base-content/practices/pilot_project.md

 ## Common Pitfalls of the Pilot Project

+- **Big Bang**
-- The company makes a "big bang" release instead of a careful and slow implementation with the Pilot Project.
+  The company makes a "big bang" release instead of a careful and slow implementation with the Pilot Project.
-- Inconsistent communication.
+- **Inconsistent communication**
   The pilot testers are not informed.
 They should know what to focus on.
-- The cost is escalating.
+- **The cost is escalating**
   This is probably a problem of development.
+- **Conflicting software**
-- Conflicting software interferes with the pilot software.
+  Conflict software interferes with the pilot software.
+- **Lack of software**
-- The pilot testers do not have necessary supporting software.
+  The pilot testers do not have necessary supporting software.
+- **Changes**
-- Changes in goals complicate the development.
+  Changes in goals complicate the development.

 ## Resources for the Pilot Project